Campus of the University of Notre Dame: Art and monuments

 Modeled after Stonehenge, it is a peace monument commemorating around 500 Notre Dame alumni who died in World War II, the Korean War, and Vietnam War.
 The names of those wars are carved in three of its arches, and the fourth arch bears the Latin inscription Pro Patria et Pace, "For Country and Peace."
 It was designed in 1983 by architects John Burgee (alumnus of the university) and Philip Johnson.
 It was dedicated in 1986, the fountain was underwritten by Notre Dame alumnus Thomas Shuff and by its principal benefactor, Maude Clarke of Chicago.
 Mrs. Clarke's donation was made in memory of her husband John, an investment banker who once served on the business college's advisory council.
 Both of the Clarkes had also been Army officers in World War II.

 The Fountain is the centerpiece of Fieldhouse Mall, a park-like area with benches and formal gardens that graces the southern end of the quad.
 The mall serves as a crossway between Hesburgh Library and the Main Quad, but is also a popular place for festivals, social activities, and marching band rehearsals.
 The site was created when the Old Fieldhouse was torn down in 1983, and consistent with Notre Dame's steadfast sense of tradition, there now stands a buff brick monument to that long-gone gymnasium.

-Statue of Rev.Corby A statue of President Corby stands in front of Corby Hall.
-Corby served as chaplain of the Irish Brigade during the battle of Gettysburg.
-Hence, an identical statue is present at Gettysburgh.
-The statue is attributed the football nickname "Fair Catch Corby".